javers/javers.github.io/documentation/configuration/index.md

 Mapping is also a case in JaVers but don't worry:

 * It's far more simple than JPA
-* JaVers uses reasonable defaults and takes advantage of type inferring algorithm.
+* JaVers uses reasonable defaults and takes advantage of *type inferring algorithm*.
   So for a quick start just let it do the mapping for You.
   Later on, it would be advisable to refine the mapping in order to optimize a diff semantic
 * We believe that domain model classes should be framework agnostic,